 The Cold Dark Matter framework predicts that galaxies consist of a large number of dark matter sub-halos.
 While the most massive sub-halos can be observed as satellite galaxies, lower mass sub-halos will likely have no luminous component to observe.
 Therefore astronomers are constantly searching for ways of indirectly determining that sub-halos exists in order to validate different cosmological theories and the nature of dark matter itself.
 I am interested in how sub-halos themselves evolve and interact with things like stellar streams and globular clusters.
 More specifically, do these interactions leave fingerprints of the properties of dark matter sub-halos?
 (Image Credit: Diemand et al. 2008)

-Listed below is a complete list of my publications, as of November 2020.
+Listed below is a complete list of my publications, as of November 2021.
+Students I have supervised are underlined.
 Click here to view my publications on NASA/ADS.: